Clemapfel/jluna/docs/~manual.md

 ## Usertypes

-So far, we were only able to box and unbox types that were already supported by `jluna`.
+So far, we were only able to box and unbox types that were already supported by jluna.
 While this list of types is broad, in more specialized applications it is sometimes necessary to define our own boxing/unboxing routines.
-Luckily, `jluna` offers an easy-to-use and safe interface for transferring arbitrary C++ types between states.
+Luckily, jluna offers an easy-to-use and safe interface for transferring arbitrary C++ types between states.
 This section will give guidance on how to use it.

 ### Usertype Interface